gagolews/stringi/docs/_sources/rapi/stri_datetime_format.rst.txt

 Description
 ~~~~~~~~~~~

-These functions convert a given date/time object to a character vector, or conversely.
+These functions convert a given date/time object to a character vector, or vice versa.

 Usage
 ~~~~~